-- You may take 2 pills on the same day (one at the moment you remember and the other at the regular time) or even 2 at the same time.
+- You may take 2 pills on the same day (one at the moment you remember and the other at the regular time).
+It’s also okay to take 2 pills at the same time.

-- If you are sexually active and missed 2 pills, use condoms, or don’t have sex until you’ve taken active (hormone) pills for 7 days in a row.
+- If you are sexually active and missed 2 pills, don’t have sex or use condoms every time you do have sex, until you’ve taken active (hormone) pills for at least 7 days in a row.

-- Talk to your health care provider about whether you should use emergency contraception, especially if you missed pills the first week of the package, or had unprotected sex the past 5 days.
+- Talk to your health care provider about whether you should use emergency contraception (EC), especially if you missed pills during the first week your pill pack, or had unprotected sex in the past 5 days.

-If you forget even one progestin-only Pill or are even 3 hours late, take it as soon as you remember and use condoms (or another backup method of protection) for at least 2 days.
+- If you forget even one progestin-only Pill or are even 3 hours late, take it as soon as you remember and use condoms (or another backup method of protection) for at least 2 days.